Will the Chao Pinhole Technique Treat Gum Recession in One Session?

 Through this small opening, we will gently move receded tissues back and cover any exposed roots.
 Returning the gumline to a healthier place also will protect any at-risk surfaces.
 We use thin pieces of collagen between the teeth and gums to hold the new gumline in place while it heals.
 Minor swelling may occur for the first few days following your gum recession surgery.
 With proper oral hygiene, this is a long-lasting procedure.

 Learn more on how gum grafting can improve your oral health

 Premier Periodontics offers gum recession treatments that help our patients to repair gum recession.
 Our proven gum recession treatment improves your oral health and how your smile looks.
-When you have gum recession, it’s important to schedule an appointment with our periodontal specialists to discuss your options at one of our locations in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond, WA.
+When you have gum recession, it’s important to schedule an appointment with our periodontal specialists to discuss your options at one of our locations in Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond, WA.